iamdashjei/covid_observations_nodejs/README.md

 For setting up postgres you have to make sure it is in your local machine before you run this project.

+Check the ```.env.example``` file and add your credentials after installation.

+Additional tool is PG Admin that you can use for easy access. https://www.pgadmin.org and how-to documentation https://www.pgadmin.org/docs/pgadmin4/6.18/getting_started.html

 ### NodeJS
 https://www.pluralsight.com/guides/getting-started-with-nodejs